 Daintree started out offering verification and operational support tools for wireless embedded networking.
-Now, with its market-leading Sensor Network Analyzer an industry staple, the company has shifted attention to smart energy and smart home (HAN) technology, providing a host of products that come under the banner of its ControlScope solution.
+Now, with its open standards driven advanced wireless solution enterprise control and energy management, providing a host of products that come under the banner of its ControlScope solution.
 "It's an integrated software platform that can be used to manage energy by controlling lighting, thermostats, fans, plug loads, refrigeration, and other loads as well as monitor CO2 sensors and other environmental conditions," explains Yu.
 "And the solution then provides big data analytics on all those devices with actionable information in dashboards.